Azad2181/USVisa-Prediction/README.md

 ## 2. Create IAM user for deployment

-	#with specific access
+	@with specific access

 	1. EC2 access : It is virtual machine

 	2. ECR: Elastic Container registry to save your docker image in aws

-	#Description: About the deployment
+	@Description: About the deployment

 	1. Build docker image of the source code